kalwar/SymfonyPMApp/README.md

 # SymfonyPMApp

-A SymfonyPMApp is a simple app used for handling project management features using Symfony as back-end and React as front-end.
+SymfonyPMApp is a full-stack app used for handling project management features using Symfony in back-end and React in front-end.

 ---